fntlnz/github-webhooks/README.md

 To know which are ip addresses of GitHub hooks servers take a look at [https://api.github.com/meta](https://api.github.com/meta)

 ### iptables
+Here's the iptables configuration to create a specific chain to allow GitHub Webhooks servers to access the service.

 ```bash
 # Create a chain named GitHubWebHooks